Transportation FAQs

 There's an exception.
 If the student is a child with a disability and transportation is required in an individualized education plan (IEP) transportation may be provided.

-Is my child eligible to ride a late bus?
+Is my child eligible to ride a Late Bus after school?

 What is a walk zone?

 In Middleton, transportation is provided for students living 1.1 miles or more from their school of attendance.
-Students living less than 1.1 miles from their school are considered in the walk zone and may be referred to as a Walker in a student's transportation plan.
+Students living less than 1.1 miles from their school are considered in the walk zone.
 They may ride a bus if the route to school is determined to be hazardous by the Sheriff’s Department according to State Statute 121.54(9).
 All students living outside the village limits are eligible for bus transportation.

 In Cross Plains, transportation is provided for students living over 0.5 miles from their school of attendance in Cross Plains.
-Students living less than or equal to 0.5 miles from their school are considered in the walk zone and may be referred to as a Walker in a student's transportation plan.
+Students living less than or equal to 0.5 miles from their school are considered in the walk zone.
 They may ride the bus if the route to school is determined to be hazardous by the Sheriff’s Department according to State Statute 121.54(9).

 How are walk zone distances measured?